noradno/portfolio/README.md

 1. Run script disbursement_totals.R

+## Step 4: Run R-script agreement_title.R

+Purpose: This report takes the Agreement totals.csv file produced in Step 1 as input and and saves the agreement number and agreement title in an xlsx file in sharepoint prod folder.

+1. Run script agreement_title.R

 ## Step 4: That's it!

 The dashboard will be updated daily from the agreement_info.csv and agreement_disbursement.csv.